 Of course, 2020 has thrown many restrictions at businesses that will impact on events this year and HMRC has confirmed that virtual events will benefit from the same treatments, provided they meet the above criteria.

 For further details of other non-taxable benefits see our expenses section.

-Trivial gifts are exempt from tax up to a vale of £50 per gift.
-This would apply to gifts such as Christmas gifts, or gifts on the arrival of a child or other personal event.
+Small gifts to directors or employees, termed ‘Trivial Benefits’ by HMRC will qualify for corporation tax relief and will not be subject to personal tax.
+This could apply to gifts such as Christmas gifts, or gifts on the arrival of a child or other personal event.

-Owner managers are further subject to an annual cap of £300 on gifts to themselves or employees who are members of their family.
+Directors of close companies, this is a company with 5 or fewer shareholders, are further subject to an annual cap of £300 on gifts to themselves or employees who are members of their family.

 If you need any further help or advice, try these most popular links.